 restricted.googleapis.com, which resolves to the

-184.108.40.206/30IP address range through the VPN tunnel.
+184.108.40.206/30IP address range through the Cloud VPN tunnel by using a custom route advertisement.
 Traffic going to Google APIs is routed through the tunnel to the VPC network.

 Private services access

 Google and third parties (together known as service producers) can offer services with internal IP addresses that are hosted in a VPC network.
 Private services access enables you to reach those internal IP addresses.
 This is useful if you want your VM instances in your VPC network to use internal IP addresses instead of external IP addresses.
 For details about using private services access, see Configuring Private Services Access.